opensumi/docs/docs/develop/module-apis/preference.en.md

 At the same time, You can also use a `SettingContribution` to make a configuration value that does not appear in a configuration environment, for example:

-I expect the language configuration only exists in `Gobal Settings`and not in`Workspace configuration`, so I can write my contribution point file as follows:
+We expect the language configuration only exists in `Gobal Settings`and not in`Workspace configuration`, so we can write my contribution point file as follows:

 ```ts
 @Domain(SettingContribution)